 The 5,000,000 shares sold in this offering will be freely tradable without restriction under the Securities Act unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 The remaining shares of common stock to be outstanding after this offering will be "restricted securities" under Rule 144.
 Substantially all of these restricted securities will be subject to the 180-day lock-up period, which may be extended in specified circumstances described below.
-Within 180 days of the date of this prospectus 416,031 shares will qualify for resale under Rule 144(k), 10,675,501 additional shares will qualify for resale under Rule 701.
+Within 180 days of the date of this prospectus 416,031 shares will qualify for resale under Rule 144(k), 10,675,501 additional shares will qualify for resale under Rule 144, subject to volume limitations, and 11,537 additional shares will qualify for resale under Rule 701.